 However, both Bitcoin and Litecoin can be subdivided up to eight decimal places.
 In today’s transactions, the smallest units are not currently in wide use.
 If or when the value of these cryptocurrencies increases well beyond their current values, the smaller increments will become more useful.
 Litecoin uses SegWit (Segregated Witness), a technology that allows more transactions within a block, which speeds up the processing time for individual transactions.
 Slow transaction completion times have been one of the leading criticisms of Bitcoin compared to alternatives.

 Since Bitcoin was invented in 2009, many cryptocurrencies have come and gone but Litecoin’s endurance may speak to its future longevity.
-Probably one of the biggest fears that people have about cryptocurrencies is the fear that they buy vaporware, a digital asset that will simply disappear into cyber-oblivion without any clear explanation of where their money went.

 A potential risk of owning Litecoin is that one of its main selling features, SegWit, a method of shrinking transaction sizes, is being considered for Bitcoin as well, which would eliminate a significant advantage of Litecoin.
 However, SegWit has been a topic of spirited discussion within the Bitcoin community for years and may never be added to Bitcoin.